Click for joy!

 Participation is active

-For a team to have success each member must contribute something to the team.
+For a team to succeed, each member must contribute something.
 Otherwise, they are a drain on the energy and resources of the team.
 Even if they are silent, the drain, however subtle and slow, is there.
 Team members will wonder if they have offended the silent team member.
 They will spend time trying to connect with them.
 They will do these things until there is an improvement or until their patience is exhausted.
 Managers need to watch for this dynamic and facilitate the participation of the reluctant team member.
-This is one of the core functions of a manager and it too is an active process for the manager.
+This process of ensuring each team member participates is one of the core functions of a manager.

-Participation is one of ten dimensions that we have identified through our Joy Research as indicators of the level of Joy at Work which is a measure of company culture.
-Lack of Participation decreases Joy at Work, meaning the workplace culture and the culture of the team are damaged.
+Participation is one of ten dimensions that we have identified through our Joy Research as indicators of the level of Joy at Work.
+Lack of participation decreases Joy at Work, meaning the culture of the team is damaged.

 Participate - an employee’s willingness to invest their unique capabilities and energy to contribute to achieving the group’s goal.

 Of the ten dimensions of Joy at Work, Participation carries the highest level of personal risk.
 To participate is to offer up one’s ideas and energy.
-That means failure is possible and also the potential for diminished respect.
+That means personal failure is possible.
 Participation is easy to detect and attribute to an individual based on what they do.
 Participation is obvious.
 A person risks being diminished, ostracized, or dismissed if their participation is not valued by the group.

 Participation Indicates Psychological Safety